GSA/fpki-guides/_announcements/03_google_ct.md

 pubDate: August 10, 2018
 collection: announcements
 permalink: announcements/chromect/
 description:  As of **July 24, 2018**, Google is now enforcing Certificate Transparency (CT) for Chrome 68 and above.
 This change could affect your agency.
-CT requires all TLS/SSL connections using digital certificates that chain to a publicly trusted Root CA issued after **April 30, 2018** to present a Signed Certificate Timestamp (SCT) during the Transport Layer Security (TLS) handshake.
-SCTs prove the incorporation of a digital certificate into a CT log, which are cryptographically verifiable records of certificate issuance.
-Users browsing to a non-CT compliant site will face connection errors.<br><br>
+This means that all TLS/SSL certificates issued after **April 30, 2018**, that validate to a publicly trusted Root Certification Authority (CA) certificate must appear in a CT log in order to be trusted by Chrome 68 and above.
+Users browsing to non-CT compliant, federal intranet websites will encounter connection errors.<br><br>
 ---

 As of **July 24, 2018**, Google is now enforcing Certificate Transparency (CT) for Chrome 68 and above.
-This means that all TLS/SSL certificates issued after **April 30, 2018**, that validate to a publicly trusted Root Certification Authority (CA) certificate must appear in a CT log in order to be trusted in Chrome 68 and above.
-In addition, website operators must serve proof of the CT log inclusion (i.e., a signed certificate timestamp).
+This means that all TLS/SSL certificates issued after **April 30, 2018**, that validate to a publicly trusted Root Certification Authority (CA) certificate must appear in a CT log in order to be trusted by Chrome 68 and above.
+In addition, websites must serve proof of certificate inclusion in the CT log through a Signed Certificate Timestamp (SCT).
+Users browsing to non-CT compliant, federal intranet websites will encounter connection errors.

 - [How Does This Work?](#how-does-this-work)
 - [What Will Be Impacted?](#what-will-be-impacted)